|Office:||Hyer Hall 311E|

 - Public policy and political economy

-- 2020 “Social Determinants of Women’s Health.”
+- 2022 “Social Determinants of Women’s Health.”
 In Women’s Health: Understanding Issues and Influences, edited by Jillian M. Duquaine-Watson.
-Santa Barbara, CA: ABC-CLIO, forthcoming.
+Santa Barbara, CA: ABC-CLIO.

-- 2020 “Politics and Law: The Disability Rights Movement.”
+- 2021 “Politics and Law: The Disability Rights Movement.”
 In Oxford Handbook on the Sociology of Disability, edited by Robyn L. Brown, Michelle Maroto, and David Pettinicchio.
-New York, NY: Oxford University Press, forthcoming. (with Richard K. Scotch)
+New York, NY: Oxford University Press. (with Richard K. Scotch)

 - 2019 “Comparative Movements: Disability Rights vs. Other Civil Rights Movements.”
 In Disability in American Life: An Encyclopedia of Concepts, Policies, and Controversies, edited by Sarah Parker Harris, Carol Gill, Robert Gould, and Tamar Heller.
 Santa Barbara, CA: ABC-CLIO. (with Richard K. Scotch)